wows-dart/wows-bow-overmatch/README.md

 - World of Warships, PC client.
 - Built and tested against **game version 15.7.0**, client build `13015811`.
-- Pure UI layer: two `.unbound` files and three PNGs.
+- Pure UI layer: declarative `.unbound` markup and PNG images.
 No Python component, no DLL injection, no memory reading, no patched or replaced game files.

 ## Installation